 Baked bannock has the exact same ingredients and process as fried bannock.
 The only difference is the way it is cooked.
 Like the title says, it is baked in the oven instead of fried.
 I’ll share the details next.

 - Pour batter into 9″ non-stick cake pan

 - Once the oven is heated, place the bannock in the oven for 20 minutes

 - When it’s done, let the bannock cool (until warm to touch)

 - Cut into squares and enjoy while it is still warm.

-Like fried scone, feel free to enjoy it with butter, jam, honey, peanut butter or cheese.
+Like fried scones, feel free to enjoy it with butter, jam, honey, peanut butter, or cheese.